 It’s gonna be tough to find a $150,000 or even $300,000 travel trailer, but they definitely exist in the 5th wheel arena.

-5th wheel trailers are almost always significantly heaver than a comparable travel trailer.
+5th wheel trailers are almost always significantly heavier than a comparable travel trailer.
 Be sure your tow vehicle can support the bed weight and also the two weight of a 5th wheel before you buy.
 An F-250 or a Ram 2500 often won’t be enough to handle a big 5th wheel.
+Here, you can find an article I wrote all about the average weight of a fifth wheel, including 18 examples.

 Off-Roading and Boondocking